 In addition, our effective tax rate may vary significantly depending on our stock price.
 The tax effects of the accounting for share-based compensation may significantly impact our effective tax rate from period to period.
 In periods in which our stock price is higher than the grant price of the share-based compensation vesting in that period, we will recognize excess tax benefits that will decrease our effective tax rate.
-In future periods in which our stock price is lower than the grant price of the share-based compensation vesting in that period, our effective tax rate may increase.
-The amount and value of share-based compensation issued relative to our earnings in a particular period will also affect the magnitude of the impact of share-based compensation on our effective tax rate.
+In future periods in which our stock price is lower than the grant price of the share-based compensation issued relative to our earnings in a particular period will also affect the magnitude of the impact of share-based compensation on our effective tax rate.
 These tax effects are dependent on our stock price, which we do not control, and a decline in our stock price could significantly increase our effective tax rate and adversely affect our financial results.